WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 }
 ```

-Then paste your extended public key in-between the quotes of the field `"ExtPubKey": "paste xpub here",`.
+Then paste your _SegWit Extended Account Public Key_ in-between the quotes of the field `"ExtPubKey": "paste xpub here",` and your _Taproot Extended Account Public Key_ in between the quotes of the field `TaprootExtPubKey": "paste Taproot xpub here",`

-You can also change the `"AccountKeyPath": "84'/0'/0'",` field if you want to import a different derivation path.
+You can also change the derivation path fields if you want to import a different derivation path.
+But this is only for advanced usage.
-But notice that Wasabi only works with native SegWit bech32 addresses.
+Notice that Wasabi only works with native SegWit bech32, and Taproot bech32m addresses.

 Save this file in your [`Wallets` data folder](/FAQ/FAQ-UseWasabi.html#where-can-i-find-the-wasabi-data-folder) as a json file like this: `WalletName.json`.
 The `WalletName` will be displayed in the GUI.